russelan-umich/cygnss-eyes-on-earth-ext/README.md

-# CYGNSS Eye on Earth Chrom Extension
+# CYGNSS Eye on Earth Chrome Extension
 Chrome extension to make long term display of CYGNSS Eyes on Earth easier.